-The role of a Council is to provide good governance in its municipal district for the benefit and wellbeing of the municipal community and is defined by the Local Government Act 2020 section 8(1).
+The role of a council is to provide good governance in its municipal district for the benefit and wellbeing of the municipal community and is defined by the Section 8(1) of the Local Government Act 2020.

-Councils are the closest form of government to the community; they are best placed to observe community needs and respond accordingly.
-Councils operate in a complex environment in a broader context with State and Federal Governments.
-Yarra City Council functions and services include:
+Councils are the closest form of government to the community.
+They are best placed to observe community needs and respond accordingly.
+They operate in a complex environment in a broader context with State and Federal Governments.
+Yarra Council's functions and services include:

-- Local service delivery (e.g. maternal and child health, aged and disability, libraries, childcare, waste collection and recycling) - Infrastructure provision, improvement and maintenance (e.g. cycling infrastructure, roads, footpaths, streetscape improvements, parks and open space, community centres, recreation facilities, public toilets) - Strategic planning that prepares plans that guide future development (e.g. land use) - Regulation and enforcement (e.g. local laws, permits, food premises inspections) - Facilitation (e.g. economic development, strategic planning, arts and culture events) - Representation and advocacy (e.g. social justice issues, health outcomes, gender equality, lobbying to better public transport, working with other tiers of government and organisations) - Community development (e.g. supporting neighbourhood houses, community grants program) - · Partnerships and funding agreement (e.g. working with service providers to assist new migrants)
+- local service delivery (e.g. maternal and child health, aged and disability, libraries, childcare, waste collection and recycling) - infrastructure provision, improvement and maintenance (e.g. cycling infrastructure, roads, footpaths, streetscape improvements, parks and open space, community centres, recreation facilities, public toilets) - strategic planning that prepares plans that guide future development (e.g. land use) - regulation and enforcement (e.g. local laws, permits, food premises inspections) - facilitation (e.g. economic development, strategic planning, arts and culture events) - representation and advocacy (e.g. social justice issues, health outcomes, gender equality, lobbying to better public transport, working with other tiers of government and organisations)

+- community development (e.g. supporting neighbourhood houses, community grants program) - partnerships and funding agreement (e.g. working with service providers to assist new migrants).